 – 4 weeks vacation = 7.69% rate (defined as 4/52)

-Likewise, you can figure how many ‘vacation days’ the employee earns each pay period by dividing the amount of Vacation Days they’re allowed in a year by the number of pay periods in the year.
-Keeping in mind most employees get a couple days off for weekends, it makes sense to base this on a 5 day work week, so 3 weeks off times 5 work days a week = 15 work days off in a year.
+Figure how many ‘vacation days’ the employee earns each pay period by dividing the amount of Vacation Days they’re allowed in a year by the number of pay periods in the year.
+Considering that most employees get a couple days off for weekends, it makes sense to base this on a 5 day work week, so 3 weeks off times 5 work days a week = 15 work days off in a year.
 Then divide this number by the number of pay periods in the year.

 Example: 15 Vac Days / 12 pay periods = 1.25 Vacation Days earned per month

 Example: 15 Vac Days / 26 pay periods = 0.578 Vacation Days earned per month

 Now here’s the tricky bit.
 The Vacation Rate will be applied to the employee’s Total Wages for the period.

 Saskatchewan defines the Total Wages as: